configcat/docs/docs/sdk-reference/php.md

   ```

 ## Logging
-As the SDK uses the PSR-3 `LoggerInterface` for logging, so you can use any implementor package like [Monolog](https://github.com/Seldaek/monolog).
+The SDK uses the PSR-3 `LoggerInterface` for logging, so you can use any implementor package like [Monolog](https://github.com/Seldaek/monolog).
 ```php

 $client = new \ConfigCat\ConfigCatClient("#YOUR-API-KEY#", [